Evropesma: 2006 event and controversy

 The Director General of the RTS and the head of UJRT, Aleksandar Tijanić, wrote a letter to his counterpart at the RTCG, Radovan Miljanić, suggesting that a new contest be held, featuring five songs from both semi-finals that got the most points.
 The winner would be selected solely through televoting.
 At the same time, RTCG requested from the European Broadcasting Union that they intervene in accepting the voting results from the controversial contest.
 The European Broadcasting Union responded on March 18, 2006, two days before the deadline for the submission of the national entry to the 2006 Eurovision Song Contest, by suggesting that the broadcasters find a solution on their own.
 This was to no avail, and finally, on March 20, 2006, Serbia and Montenegro officially withdrew from the 2006 Eurovision Song Contest.
 As the UJRT broadcast the semifinal and final, the viewers were able to vote.

 As the withdrawal left an empty slot in the final, Croatia and their representative Severina took it.
 The 2005 Eurovision Song Contest Croatian representative Boris Novković won 11th place, one place below the cutoff for the direct entry into the final.

 In this table, red color denotes songs and jurors from Montenegro, blue those from Serbia.

+Broadcasts

+All three editions of the festival were broadcast on RTS1 in Serbia and on TVCG 1 in Montenegro, as well as on RTS and RTCG's respective international channels, RTS Sat (currently RTS Svet) and TVCG Sat (currently TVCG MNE).